mykcryptodev/endaoment-integration-docs/docs/open-daf.md

 </main>
 ```

-The full reference of the fields that are returned in the response can be found in the [API Reference](../api-reference.md).
+The full reference of the fields that are returned in the response can be found in the [API Reference](https://api.dev.endaoment.org/oas#/Funds/FundsController_processFund).

-> TODO: Add link to API Reference

 ## Conclusion